 Enrico Caruso, the legendary opera singer, was paid $100,000, the equivalent of $1.75 Million today, to star in My Cousin, a silent movie.

-The United States Congress officially established time zones and approves with the Standard Time Act of March 19, 1918.
+The United States Congress officially established time zones and approved the March 19, 1918 Standard Time Act.

 The Geographic Center of the United States was determined by balancing a cardboard cutout shape of the US on a point, near Lebanon, Kansas.
 It was accurate to within 20 miles.

-In 1918, pink was for boys because it is a stronger color, and the more delicate blue was reserved for girls.
+In 1918, pink was for boys because it was a stronger color, and the more delicate blue was reserved for girls.

-654 sheep were killed by forked lightning when it struck a mountain in Wasatch National park, Utah on July 18, 1918.
+Six hundred fifty-four sheep were killed by forked lightning when it struck a mountain in Wasatch National Park, Utah, on July 18, 1918.

 Over 100 waiters were arrested for poisoning bad tippers in Chicago.
-The Mickey Finn is most likely named after Michael “Mickey” Finn, the manager of the Lone Star Saloon and Palm Garden Restaurant, which operated from 1896 to 1903 in the Chicago Loop neighborhood on South State Street of Chicago.
+The Mickey Finn is most likely named after Michael “Mickey” Finn, the Lone Star Saloon and Palm Garden Restaurant manager, which operated from 1896 to 1903 in the Chicago Loop neighborhood on South State Street of Chicago.
 “Slipping someone a ‘Mickey’ was named after this assault.

 An unextinction is scientifically possible.
-Several viruses have already been brought back, including the 1918 flu pandemic virus
+Several viruses have been brought back, including the 1918 flu pandemic.

-A carrier pigeon named Cher Ami saved 194 American soldiers by delivering a message to nearby support despite having been blinded in one eye, shot through the breast, covered in blood, and with a leg hanging on by just a tendon.
+A carrier pigeon named Cher Ami saved 194 American soldiers by delivering a message to nearby support despite being blinded in one eye, shot through the breast, covered in blood, and with a leg hanging on by a tendon.